lubobik/Konf_B20_Bobik_Steirer/README.md

 ### Changes of Lukas Bobik
 1. **Commit**: add new `Tea` class
    Add a new tea and print tea to main method
-   Add sugar as attribute
+   Add "sugar" as attribute

 1. **Commit**: merge
-  Merge Main class, dont in IntelliJ directly
+  Merge Main class, done in IntelliJ directly

 1. **Commit**:
    Add a new attribute to Tea "Milk"